-AMI Realtime Messages¶
+Realtime Messages¶

 Overview¶

-The AMI relay is responsible for sending and receiving messages to and from the AMI center to either AMI web or other external applications.
-For messages to reach the center, they must be formatted correctly, with the relay acting as an intermediary.
-Multiple relays can connect to multiple centers and applications; for more information on configuring multiple relays see here.
+The AMI Relay is responsible for sending and receiving messages to and from the AMI Center to either AMI Web or other external applications.
+For messages to reach the Center, they must be formatted correctly, with the Relay acting as an intermediary.
+Multiple Relays can connect to multiple Centers and applications; for more information on configuring multiple Relays see here.

-.
+To communicate with either a Center or a Web interface, messages must pass to the Relay via a specifed port corresponding to the AMI property ami.port.
 By default this is 3289, but can be configured to any port of your choosing assuming there are no conflicts.

 There are a number of ways to send messages, and 3forge provides several clients for direct interfacing.
-The types of messages that the relay can receive and send are "instructions:" well-defined, atomic, sequential and transactional messages.
+The types of messages that the Relay can receive and send are "instructions:" well-defined, atomic, sequential and transactional messages.

 Conventions¶

-- This document is written from the perspective of the application.
-"Outbound" is the application sending data, and "inbound" is the Application receiving data.
+For the purposes of better understanding this guide, please take note of the following conventions being used: - This document is written from the perspective of the application.
+"Outbound" is the application sending data, and "inbound" is the Application receiving data - Trailing text is indicated with an ellipses or "..." - Special ASCII chars are qualified inside parenthesis - Brackets [] indicate optionally supplied data

 Instruction Format¶